RAPIDSCALE ACCEPTABLE USE POLICY

-RapidScale, Inc. and its affiliates (“RapidScale, Inc.”) provide a variety of information, Internet, network-, and technology-related services (“Services”).
-RapidScale, Inc. has formulated this Acceptable Use Policy (“AUP”) in order to ensure the appropriate use of the Services and the RapidScale, Inc. network, systems, and facilities (“Infrastructure”) by our customers, our customers’ customers, members or end-users, and any other parties who use or access the Services or the Infrastructure (collectively, “Users”).
+RapidScale, Inc., Logicworks Systems Corporation, and their respective affiliates (collectively, “RapidScale”) provide a variety of information, Internet, network-, and technology-related services (“Services”).
+RapidScale has formulated this Acceptable Use Policy (“AUP”) in order to ensure the appropriate use of the Services and the RapidScale. network, systems, portal (http://portal.rapidscale.net), and facilities (“Infrastructure”) including any access to the Services and/or Infrastructure via RapidScale’s Service Accounts, APIs, third-party integrations, and data extractions, by our customers, our customers’ customers, members or end-users, and any other parties who use or access the Services or the Infrastructure (collectively, “Users”).
 All Users must comply with this AUP.
-By using or accessing the RapidScale, Inc. Services or Infrastructure, Users agree to be bound by the terms of this AUP.
-Any indirect or attempted violation of this policy by or on behalf of a User, and any actual or attempted violation by a third party on behalf of a User, shall be considered a violation of the policy by the User and the User shall be held directly accountable therefore.
+By using or accessing the RapidScale Services or Infrastructure, Users agree to be bound by the terms of this AUP.
+Any indirect or attempted violation of this policy by or on behalf of a User, and any actual or attempted violation by a third party on behalf of a User, shall be considered a violation of this AUP by the User and the User shall be held directly accountable therefore.

 B. Acceptable Use

-- Violate any charters, policies, rules or agreements promulgated by any search engines, subscription Web services, chat areas, bulletin boards, Web pages, USENET, or other services accessed via the Services or Infrastructure (“Usenet Rules”), including, without limitation, any cross postings to unrelated news groups, continued posting of off-topic messages, and disrupting newsgroups with materials, postings, or activities that are inappropriate (as determined by RapidScale, Inc. in its sole discretion), unless such materials or activities are expressly allowed or encouraged under the Usenet Rules;
+- Violate any charters, policies, rules or agreements promulgated by any search engines, subscription web services, chat areas, bulletin boards, web pages, USENET, or other services accessed via the RapidScale Services or Infrastructure, or the accepted norms and expectations of the Internet community at large (collectively, “Usenet Rules”), including, without limitation, any cross postings to unrelated news groups, continued posting of off-topic messages, and disrupting newsgroups with materials, postings, or activities that are inappropriate (as determined by RapidScale in its sole discretion), unless such materials or activities are expressly allowed or encouraged under the Usenet Rules.

-C. RapidScale, Inc.’s Rights and Remedies
+C. RapidScale’s Rights and Remedies

-RapidScale, Inc. has no responsibility for any material or information created, stored, maintained, transmitted, or accessible on or through the Services or Infrastructure and is not obligated to monitor or exercise any editorial control over such material.
-In the event that RapidScale, Inc. becomes aware that any such material may violate this AUP and/or expose RapidScale, Inc. to civil or criminal liability, RapidScale, Inc. reserves the right to investigate such material, block access to such material, and suspend or terminate any Services without liability.
-RapidScale, Inc. further reserves the right to cooperate with legal authorities and third parties in investigating any alleged violations of this AUP, including disclosing the identity of any User that RapidScale, Inc. believes is responsible for such violation.
-RapidScale, Inc. also reserves the right to implement technical mechanisms to prevent AUP violations.
-Nothing in this AUP shall limit in any way RapidScale, Inc.’s rights and remedies at law or in equity that may otherwise be available.
+RapidScale has no responsibility for any material or information created, stored, maintained, transmitted, or accessible on or through the RapidScale Services or Infrastructure and is not obligated to monitor or exercise any editorial control over such material.
+In the event that RapidScale becomes aware that a User’s use of the RapidScale Services or Infrastructure or any material may violate this AUP and/or expose RapidScale to civil or criminal liability, RapidScale reserves the right to investigate such use or material, block access to or transmission of such material, and suspend or terminate any Services without liability or notice.
+Users who violate this AUP may incur criminal or civil liability, and RapidScale further reserves the right to refer violators to civil or criminal authorities and cooperate fully with legal authorities and third parties in investigating any alleged violations of this AUP, including disclosing the identity of any User that RapidScale believes is responsible for such violation.
+RapidScale also reserves the right to implement technical mechanisms to prevent AUP violations.
+Nothing in this AUP shall limit in any way RapidScale’s rights and remedies at law or in equity that may otherwise be available.

 D. Additional Provisions for Internet Data Center

 - Prohibited Items.
 Customer and its Authorized Personnel shall keep each Customer Area clean, free, and clear of debris and refuse.
-Customer shall not, except as otherwise agreed to in writing by RapidScale, Inc.: (a) place any computer hardware or other equipment in the Customer Area that is not required for the use or implementation of Services or which contains any combustible or hazardous material; (b) store any paper products or other combustible materials of any kind in the Customer Area (other than equipment manuals); or (c) bring any Prohibited Materials (as defined below) into any IDC.
-“Prohibited Materials” include, without limitation, the following and any other similar items: food and drink; tobacco products; explosives and weapons; hazardous materials of chemicals; alcohol, illegal drugs, and other intoxicants; magnets or electro-magnetic devices; radioactive materials; or photographic or recording equipment of any kind (other than tape or digital backup equipment used exclusively for the customers own equipment).
+Customer shall not, except as otherwise agreed to in writing by RapidScale: (a) place any computer hardware or other equipment in the Customer Area that is not required for the use or implementation of Services or which contains any combustible or hazardous material; (b) store any paper products or other combustible materials of any kind in the Customer Area (other than equipment manuals); or (c) bring any Prohibited Materials (as defined below) into any IDC.
+“Prohibited Materials” include, without limitation, the following and any other similar items: food and drink; tobacco products; explosives and weapons; hazardous materials or chemicals; alcohol, illegal drugs, and other intoxicants; magnets or electro-magnetic devices; radioactive materials; or photographic or recording equipment of any kind (other than tape or digital backup equipment used exclusively for the Customer’s own equipment).